QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

 Why do we need both?

-On one hand, dimension matters when we come to matrix algebra
+On one hand, dimension matters for matrix algebra

-* Multiplying by a row vector is different to multiplication by a column vector
+* Multiplying by a row vector is different to multiplying by a column vector

 On the other, we use arrays in many settings that don't involve matrix algebra